microsoft/react-native-devblog/blogposts/2025-01-24-2025-new-architecture-on-76-and-77.md

 ---
 post_title: "A look into the new architecture on RNW 0.76 and 0.77!"
 author1: tatianakapos
-post_slug: 2025-22-25-new-architecture-on-0.76-0.77
+post_slug: 2025-24-25-new-architecture-on-0.76-0.77
-post_date: 2025-22-25 12:00:00
+post_date: 2025-24-25 12:00:00
 categories: react-native
 tags: react-native, releases, react-native-windows
 summary: We've recently released React Native Windows 0.76 and 0.77- marking the first time we invite developers to create RNW experiences on the new architecture.
 ---

 React Native Windows has exciting updates with the new released versions 0.76 and 0.77!
 While React Native made the New Architecture the default starting in 0.76 —introducing improvements like the advanced Fabric rendering system— React Native Windows is taking a more gradual approach.
-We’re still actively refining the New Architecture to ensure it meets the high standards developers expect, so it’s not the default just yet.
+We’re still actively refining the New Architecture to ensure it meets the high standards our developers expect, so it’s not the default just yet.
 With version 0.76, we’re offering our first preview of the New Architecture, and 0.77 builds on this foundation with key stabilization and new features.
 At the same time, we remain fully committed to maintaining reliability and robust support for the default Paper architecture.
 Let’s dive in and explore what’s new!"

 # New Architecture